Best swimskins reviewed for racing in 2024

 The suit features a ‘core power’ system designed to improve posture and hip rotation.

 The suit was water repellent and, although it featured a locking zip with guard, a pull cord would have been appreciated.
-On a side note, the styling was our least favourite.
+On a side note, the styling was my least favourite.
+HW

-Verdict: Clearly good tech but eye-warteringly expensive and the fit was a bit odd on this tester, 80%
+Verdict: Clearly good tech but eye-warteringly expensive and the fit was a bit odd on this tester.

 HUUB Aura

-However, if you’re looking for one but don’t want to fork out close to £300, then Huub should be your first port of call as (spolier alert) the brand bagged our best value award this issue for both their men’s and women’s ‘entry-level’ suit – the Race on the next page being the men’s version of this Aura.
+However, if you’re looking for one but don’t want to fork out close to £300, then Huub should be your first port of call as (spolier alert) the brand bagged our best value award this issue for both their men’s and women’s ‘entry-level’ suit – the Race (reviewed above) men’s version of this Aura.

-Like our male tester, we found this suit comfortable and, if a little less compressive than the Roka for example, still high compression enough to make a substantial difference in our swim times.
+Like our male tester, I found this suit comfortable and, if a little less compressive than the Roka for example, still high compression enough to make a substantial difference in my swim times.

-Verdict: Still a considered purchase but if you want a swim skin then you can't go wrong here, 82%
+Verdict: Still a considered purchase but if you want a swim skin then you can’t go wrong here.

-The Rebel Pro 2 is one of three suits (along with the Roka and Huub) that also appears in their male version over the page.
+The Rebel Pro 2 is one of three suits (along with the Roka and Huub) that also appears in their male version in this test, so does it perform similarly?

-This tester has always found Sailfish wetsuits to suit her though, so how about a swim skin?
-Well, as with their wetsuits they come up a little large, so we’d recommend sizing down in this brand for a fully compressive fit.
+I’ve always found Sailfish wetsuits suit me, so how about a swim skin?
+Well, as with their wetsuits, they come up a little large, so I’d recommend sizing down in this brand for a fully compressive fit.

 Patrick Lange used this suit when he broke eight hours in Hawaii so it comes with good pro credentials and, as our male tester noted, the densely-woven fabric gave superb hydrophobic performance.